MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 This defines how many extruders you have for your 3d printer model.

-If you have more than one extruder, uncomment codes below
+If you have more than one extruder, uncomment and edit the lines below  {x,y} are the x and y offsets of extruder 1 from extruder 2 in mm.

 {% highlight cpp %}
 //#define EXTRUDER_OFFSET_X {0.0, 20.00}